Constipation

 Constipation can be defined as an abnormal decrease in the frequency of defecation.
 In layman's terms, it is when you do not poo as regularly as you usually do or have difficulty pooing.

-The frequency of your bowel movements has no bearing on your general state of health so long as you go at regular intervals.
-If you notice a change in the number of times you go to the toilet, whether it's less or more than you normally do, you should speak to your doctor or a pharmacist.
+The frequency of your bowel movements has no bearing on your general state of health, so long as you go at regular intervals.
+If you notice a change in the frequency of urination, whether it's less or more than you normally do, you should consult your doctor or a pharmacist.
 Constipation is often easily remedied with a change in diet and exercise.
 If these prove ineffective, you can buy constipation relief from a trusted UK pharmacy, such as Prescription Doctor.

-The most common causes of constipation are poor dietary health, such as not eating enough fibre, drinking enough water or exercising regularly, and simply ignoring the call of nature.
+The most common causes of constipation are poor dietary habits, such as not eating enough fibre, not drinking enough water, or not exercising regularly, and simply ignoring the call of nature.

-Whether it's out of fear of public bathrooms, seeing using the toilet as an inconvenience or being in a place which lacks facilities, putting off going to the toilet until you get home can lead to constipation.
-There are many reasons people might put off using toilet facilities including:
+Whether it's due to fear of public bathrooms, viewing using the toilet as an inconvenience, or being in a place that lacks facilities, putting off going to the toilet until you get home can lead to constipation.
+There are many reasons people might put off using toilet facilities, including:

 • Concerns over the cleanliness of the facilities